Analysis: Tapping oil from reserve may be trickier than ever

-WASHINGTON The U.S. Strategic Petroleum Reserve is not quite as strategic as it used to be.
+WASHINGTON The Strategic Petroleum Reserve is not quite as strategic as it used to be.

 Moving to tap the four giant Gulf Coast salt caverns that hold 700 million barrels of government-owned crude would still almost certainly knock global oil futures lower, delivering some relief at the pump for motorists and helping Obama in the November election if he can prevent gasoline from rising above $4 a gallon nationwide.